colin-gourlay/sundown-sessions/src/content/releases/e/extreme/iii-sides-to-every-story/index.md

 ---
 ## About

-III Sides To Every Story is a release by Extreme released in 1992-08-20.
-It has been featured on 2 Sundown Sessions shows.
-Featured tracks include Rest In Peace.
+*III Sides To Every Story* earns its place in the Sundown Sessions catalogue through “Rest In Peace”, a selection that offers a direct route into Extreme's work.

+Heard in the context of the full release, “Rest In Peace” is an invitation to explore beyond the track featured on the show.